 The Group mitigates claims risk through in-depth assessments of underwriting process risk, by restricting the authorisations in the (re)insurance underwriting process and by developing IT support that allows an accurate overview of claims accumulation.
 For accepted reinsurance, this risk, too, can be managed by using special clauses in proportional reinsurance contracts, which limit the reinsurer's share of unexpected claims, and by not accepting unlimited layers under non-proportional contracts.
 Another key element in mitigating this risk is the annual testing of the adequacy of reinsurance protection by using a variety of sensitivity analyses and scenarios, and the setting of appropriate retentions.
-Retention levels and reinsurance protection for individual risks remained similar to the previous year in 2023.
+The levels of retention and reinsurance protection for individual risks in 2024 remained broadly similar to the previous year, but as a result of the 2023 severe weather events and flooding, the priority of the CAT XL cover was raised.